 It is worth mentioning that Stanley doesn’t have anything in the way of custom colors or decals that we could find.
 This isn’t a huge issue but for those who like to enjoy custom-colored coolers, you will be out of luck here.

 Stanley Cooler Price

 Unfortunately, they are quite expensive for their size.
-Since we like to judge ice chests on “dollar per quart” basis, Stanley Coolers tend to fall into the premium price range.
-You will find that they are similarly-priced to some of the other premium coolers we have reviewed.
+Since we like to judge ice chests on a “dollar per quart” basis, Stanley Coolers tend to fall into the premium price range.
+You will find that they are similarly priced to some of the other premium coolers we have reviewed.
 And while they won’t creep up to the price range of, say, a Yeti or Orca, they may still be a bit too rich for some people who are after a simple lunch cooler.

 Stanley Cooler vs. Yeti